-There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of preventive equipment downtime or maintenance; and

-(iii) The permittee submitted notices as required under paragraph (13)(c).

-(2) The Agency may approve an anticipated bypass, after considering its adverse effects, if the Agency determines that it will meet the three conditions listed above in paragraph (13)(d)(1).
+- (i) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - There were no feasible alternatives to the (ii) bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or normal periods maintenance during of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (iii) The permittee submitted notices as required under paragraph (13)(c). - (2) The Agency may approve an anticipated bypass, after considering its adverse effects, if the Agency determines that it will meet the three conditions listed above in paragraph (13)(d)(1). - (14) Upset. - (a) Definition.

-(14) Upset.

-- (a) Definition.
 Upset means an exceptional incident in which there is unintentional and temporary noncompliance with technology based permit effluent limitations because of factors beyond the reasonable control of the permittee.
 An upset does not include noncompliance to the extent caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation. - (b) Effect of an upset.
 An upset constitutes an affirmative defense to an action brought for noncompliance with such technology based permit effluent limitations if the requirements of paragraph (14)(c) are met.
-No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review.

-(c) Conditions necessary for a demonstration of upset.
-A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that:

-An upset occurred and that the permittee can identify the cause(s) of the upset;

-(2) The permitted facility was at the time being properly operated; and

-(3) The permittee submitted notice of the upset as required in paragraph (12)(f)(2) (24-hour notice).

-(4) The permittee complied with any remedial measures required under paragraph (4).

-(d) Burden of proof.
-In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof.

-(15) Transfer of permits.
-Permits may be transferred by modification or automatic transfer as described below:

-(a) Transfers by modification.
+No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review. - (c) Conditions necessary for a demonstration of upset.
+A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - An upset occurred and that the permittee can identify the cause(s) of the upset; - (2) The permitted facility was at the time being properly operated; and - (3) The permittee submitted notice of the upset as required in paragraph (12)(f)(2) (24-hour notice). - (4) The permittee complied with any remedial measures required under paragraph (4). - (d) Burden of proof.
+In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof. - (15) Transfer of permits.
+Permits may be transferred by modification or automatic transfer as described below: - (a) Transfers by modification.
 Except as provided in paragraph (b), a permit may be transferred by the permittee to a new owner or operator only if the permit has been modified or revoked and reissued pursuant to 40 CFR 122.62 (b) (2), or a minor modification made pursuant to 40 CFR 122.63 (d), to identify the new permittee and incorporate such other requirements as may be necessary under the Clean Water Act.